chbndrhnns/pycharm-plugin-connexion/inbox.md

 ## Pending Tasks

+- [ ] refactor: How to find if the caret is inside parentheses? `[PopulateArgumentsService.findCallExpression`
 - [ ] feat: Replace expected with actual test outcome
 - [ ] fix: investigate strange `.trimIndent() + "\n\n",` in testMethodIntroduceParameterObject
 - [ ] Research why this magic is required: `fixtures.IntentionHelpersKt.doIntentionTest`